|

 development.
 In the middle of 50-s a hydro power station for 400

-new great water reservoir - the Ob Sea.
-Unfortunately, that power
+of a new great water reservoir - the Ob Sea.
+Unfortunately, that

-station didn't solve all the problems of power supply; instead of it,
+power station didn't solve all the problems of power supply; instead

-it caused new others.
-Vast fertile fields were flooded; relic pine
+of it, it caused new others.
+Vast fertile fields were flooded; relic

-woods were founded under water; because of new wide plain water space
+pine woods were founded under water; because of new wide plain water

-the wind speed rose half as much again causing higher soil eroding.
+space the wind speed rose half as much again causing higher soil

-of the Ob Sea; it was the Siberian Branch of Science Academy of the
+bank of the Ob Sea; it was the Siberian Branch of Science Academy

-USSR, so called Academgorodok.
-That new part of the town included 14
+of the USSR, so called Academgorodok.
+That new part of the town

-research institutes, an university, dwelling and public buildings also,
+included 14 research institutes, an university, dwelling and public

 of the town was rising.
 In the early 60-s the population of Novosibirsk